 The Bachelor of Science in Psychology is accredited by the Australian Psychology Accreditation Council (APAC).
-With the addition of a fourth year of study, such as our Graduate Diploma or Honours program, you will be eligible for provisional registration with the Psychology Board of Australia.
+With the addition of a fourth year of study, such as our Graduate Diploma or Honours program, and a fifth year, such as our Master of Applied Psychology (Professional), you will be eligible for provisional registration with the Psychology Board of Australia.

 For further admission information about this course, please download our Information Pack.

 Each course has a number of credit points that must be completed for you to graduate.
 Find out what’s required to meet the credit points for this course.